jaymcgavren/jaymcgavren.github.io/_posts/2026-05-17-using-claude-code-to-migrate-to-chezmoi.markdown

 published: true
 ---

 [Chezmoi](https://www.chezmoi.io/) is a tool for dotfile management.
-But this post is about the excellent LLM coding assistant [Claude Code](https://code.claude.com/docs/en/overview), not Chezmoi.
+But this post is about the excellent AI coding assistant [Claude Code](https://code.claude.com/docs/en/overview), not Chezmoi.
 Migrating to Chezmoi just offers a relatively simple task that lets me show a Claude Code workflow in action.

 This will be a heavily edited, possibly somewhat pseudo-coded log of my shell session with Claude Code.